About Dr. Gallagher

 At UTMB, he became involved in clinical research and published his work in the orthopaedic literature.
 In 2011, Dr. Gallagher completed his general orthopaedic training and decided to pursue further expertise in Lower Extremity Reconstruction, Joint Replacement (including revision hip and knee arthroplasty), and Cartilage Transplantation (Fresh Osteochondral Allograft Transplantation) at Scripps Clinic in La Jolla, California.
 Fellowship in orthopedic surgery is one or two additional years of intense surgical training and clinical research focused on a specialty within the field.

 In August 2012, Dr. Gallagher and his wife Ava relocated to Austin, TX, to be closer to family.
-They have three young children and a 12 year old pug.
+They have three young children and two 1 year old pug siblings.